Alladin07/Frontier-Furnitures/README.md

 <br><br>

 ### Buys module :
 •	In this module, customer can order for furniture.
 They can order multiple items together.
 After successful payment, the system displays the order reports.
-Finally, the customer can make payment through VISA, Debit card, Credit card, Cash on Delivery, etc.
+Finally, the customer can make payment through VISA, Debit card, Credit card, Cash on Delivery, etc. <br><br>

 The features in this module are:  <br>
-•	Admin can manage the order
+•	Admin can manage the order <br>
-•	Admin can edit/delete the order
+•	Admin can edit/delete the order <br>
-•	Admin can see the list of all order
+•	Admin can see the list of all order <br>
-•	Customer can see his order
+•	Customer can see his order <br>

 <img src="Proj-Images/buys.jpg">
 <img src="Proj-Images/buys-mod.jpg">